-What are the best things to do in Port Elliot, Middleton and Goolwa?
+What are the best things to do in Port Elliot and Middleton?
 Read why travellers fall in love with these South Australian seaside towns.

-Between them they count galleries and cafes, white sandy beaches, the Murray mouth and whale watching amongst their many attractions.
+Between them they count galleries and cafes, white sandy beaches and whale watching amongst their many attractions.
 Located around an hour south of Adelaide, you could spend a day, a weekend or longer exploring these beach-side towns.

 In winter and autumn, the hills are often several degrees cooler than on the plains so have an extra layer handy.
 In summer, be aware that some attractions might close if there are fire bans.

 The next stop as you travel from Goolwa and Victor Harbor is Port Elliot.
 Like Middleton, it is on the Encounter Bikeway and Cockle Train line.

 Although devotees of the local bakery might debate this, the centrepiece of Port Elliot is Horseshoe Bay.
 The protected crescent shaped beach is a wonderful place to spend the day.
 There is plenty of sand and rock pools to explore.
 There is a small jetty at one end of the bay which is a popular fishing spot.

 If you want a break from feeling the sand between your toes, right behind the beach is a grass reserve, chairs tables and picnic facilities.
 The views are beautiful.
 From Horseshoe Bay you can also enjoy a few of Port Elliot’s other attractions.

 Located at Horseshoe Bay, the Flying Fish Café is a Port Elliot institution.
 Named after a boat that came to grief in the bay in 1860, the café serves everything from coffees, ice creams and fish and chips to restaurant quality food.
 With its views across the picturesque bay you can understand why it is such a popular spot.

 3. Harbourmasters walking trail